The increase in the number of species-group/complexes is mostly due to the discoveries of new species/forms that

 spot (1).
 The dorsal fin usually has the first 3 spines separated from a

 sail like fin (2).
-All scientifically described species have the
+Most scientifically described species have the

-ancestral four infraorbital pores and five dental pores.
+ancestral four infraorbital pores and five dental pores, although some species show only 3 infraorbital pores.

 This species-complex occurs in the Orinoco and Rio Negro drainage, with